Special routes of U.S. Route 70: Goldsboro business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 from a renumbering of US 70A, this business loop goes through downtown Goldsboro via Grantham Street, George Street, and Ash Street.
 Part of the route is shared with US 117 Business.

 Kinston business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 from a renumbering of US 70A, this business loop goes through downtown Kinston via Vernon Avenue and Queen Street.
 The route also shared with US 258 Business.

 New Bern business loop

 U.S. Route 70 Business (US 70 Bus.) was established in the early 1970s, it replaced the old mainline US 70 through downtown New Bern, via Clarendon Boulevard, Neuse Boulevard, and Front Street.
 The route is shared with US 17 Business and NC 55.

 Havelock business loop

-U.S. Route 70 Business (US 70 Bus.) is the future designation of US 70 in Havelock once the latter route is rerouted onto the Havelock Bypass.
+U.S. Route 70 Business (US 70 Bus.) is the designation of US 70 in Havelock once the latter route was rerouted onto the Havelock Bypass.